codeemoji/codeemoji-plugin/README.md

 configurable threshold.

 An identifier indicates a lexical token that associates a symbolic name to a Java syntax entity.
-For instance, some of the entities an identifier might denote include: variables, data types, classes or methods
+For instance, some of the entities an identifier might denote include: variables, data types, classes or methods.

 The default value is set to <em>70 Identifiers / Method</em>.